Thaamirabharani

-Thaamirabharani is a 2007 Indian Tamil-language action drama film written and directed by Hari.
-The film has Vishal and newcomer Bhanu, while Prabhu, Nadhiya, Vijayakumar, Nassar and Ganja Karuppu play supporting roles.
+Thaamirabharani (lit.
+River of red-coloured leaves) is a 2007 Indian Tamil-language action drama film written and directed by Hari.
+The film has Vishal and newcomer Bhanu, while Prabhu, Nadhiya, Vijayakumar, Nassar, and Ganja Karuppu play supporting roles.
 The score and soundtrack were composed by Yuvan Shankar Raja.

 The title is derived from the river of the same name, which flows through Thirunelveli and Thoothukudi, where the film is set.
 Thaamirabharani was released on 14 January 2007 during Thai Pongal, eventually becoming a blockbuster at the box office and running for more than 150 days in theatres.

+The film was dubbed into Telugu as Bharani and Hindi as Marte Hain Shaan Se.

 Plot

 Saravana Perumal is a rich salt trader and iron businessman living in Thoothukudi.
-Subbayya, his son Vellathurai and his daughter Sakunthala Devi are from Tirunelveli, and are his arch rivals in business.
+Subbayya, his son Vellathurai, and his daughter Sakunthala Devi are from Tirunelveli, and are his arch rivals in business.
 Bharani Puthiran is Saravanan's nephew and heir, who has completed his graduation and always roams with his irresponsible friends.
 Bhanumathi is a college student in Bharani's alma mater, who meets and falls in love with him and keeps following him always.
 Bharani learns that Bhanu is Sakunthala Devi's daughter and suspects her behavior and hence does not reciprocate her love.

-One day, Bhanu goes to meet Bharani in Mullaitivu island, in Sri Lanka and everyone gets arrested by the coastal guards mistaken for prostitution charges, and they later get released by the local police as Bharani is highly influential, but a press reporter writes about this event as he has a vengeance against Sakunthala Devi.
-This angers Subbayya and he misunderstands that Saravanan was the mastermind behind trapping Bhanu in prostitution case.
+One day, Bhanu goes to meet Bharani in Nallathanni Theevu island, off the Indian coast and everyone gets arrested by the coast guards, who mistake the situation for prostitution.
+They later get released by the local police as Bharani is highly influential, but a press reporter writes about this event as he has a vengeance against Sakunthala Devi.
+This angers Subbayya, and he misunderstands that Saravanan was the mastermind behind trapping Bhanu in prostitution case.
 Subbayya and his son Vellathurai plan to kill Saravanan, but he escapes.
 Bharani gets enraged knowing this and goes to kill Vellathurai, but he accidentally chops off the hand of Vellathurai's kindhearted younger brother Selvam.
 Bharani feels bad about his action.

 Saravanan tells the truth to Bharani that Sakunthala Devi is none other than his estranged wife, and Bhanu is his own daughter.
-Sakunthala Devi didn't like Saravanan's widowed sister, and her son Bharani staying along with him as she wanted him to lead a nuclear family.
-This brought up a fight between Saravanan and Sakunthala Devi and she left to her father's place.
-Bharani realises his mistakes and understands that Bhanu intentionally tried marrying him so that there is a chance for the family getting united again.
-Bharani meets Bhanu and apologizes to her and both get closer again.
+Sakunthala Devi did not like Saravanan's widowed sister, and her son Bharani staying along with him as she wanted him to lead a nuclear family.
+This brought up a fight between Saravanan and Sakunthala Devi, and she left to her father's place.
+Bharani realizes his mistakes and understands that Bhanu intentionally tried marrying him so that there is a chance for the family getting united again.
+Bharani meets Bhanu and apologizes to her, and both get closer again.
 Bharani eventually plans to get Sakunthala Devi and Saravanan reunited.